The Crescent (Valdosta, Georgia)

-The Crescent, at 904 N. Paterson St. in Valdosta in Lowndes County, Georgia, is a Neoclassical house built in 1898.
+The Crescent, at 904 N. Patterson St. in Valdosta in Lowndes County, Georgia, is a Neoclassical house built in 1898.
 It was listed on the National Register of Historic Places in 1980.

 It is a three-story building with a monumental two-story semi-circular portico.
 It was designed by Atlanta architects Bleckley & Tyler and has also been known as the Colonel William S. West House.